Rules & Responsibilities

 The Proctored Exam Form must be submitted as above.
 Instructor may electronically attach handouts or written tests to the Proctored Exam Form, or e-mail them to the Testing Center Coordinator.
-It is at the coordinator's discretion to agree and be responsible for printing a copy of the test and temporarily storing the test file in a secure drive, or the instructor may supply, in advance, enough copies of the written exam when an entire class will test at the center.
-It is recommended that an electronic version also be sent to the Testing Center Coordinator as a backup.
+The Testing Center Coordinator agrees to be responsible for printing a copy of the test and temporarily storing the test file in a secure drive.
+The instructor may bring the exam and/or any back-up documents to the Testing Center if no electronic version is available.

 Makeup Exam or Other Special Exam Arrangements

-Notification of a special test arrangement must be communicated to the Testing Center Coordinator as soon as possible so the exam selection is enabled in the online appointment scheduling system.
+Notification of a special exam arrangement must be communicated to the Testing Center Coordinator as soon as possible.

 - Include the course number, quiz/exam number, student name, time allowed and completion date deadline.